beanbeah/android-app-dev-tutorial/readme.md

 Github Link: https://github.com/dbsqwerty/android-app-dev-tutorial

 Congratulations, you have reached the end of this set of notes.
 You can refer to the link above in case you missed out something, or would like to refer to the final code.
 We hope that this set of notes would help in your coursework, IA and your future projects.
-Some places to refer to for additional help include Stack Overflow (https://stackoverflow.com/), the offical Android Documentation (https://developer.android.com/docs) and Google.
+Some places to refer to for additional help include Stack Overflow (https://stackoverflow.com/), the official Android Documentation (https://developer.android.com/docs) and Google.

 ## Credits
 * [Sean Seah](https://dbsqwerty.github.io/)